 They are also more energy-efficient.
 In sunny climates, they absorb a lot of the extra heat, so you’re AC won’t have to work as hard to keep things cool inside.
 They can better withstand wind, fire, and heavy snowfall than traditional shingle roofs.

-They are also a great choice if you want to install a solar energy system.
+They are also a great choice if you want to install a San Diego home solar system.
 When properly maintained, solar panels can last up to 40 years.
 Under perfect conditions, shingles only last between 20-30 years, depending on what they are made of.
 Asphalt shingles may need replacement as soon as 12.
 If you install solar energy to your home, you’ll need to remove the solar panels in order to replace your roof, which will add time and labor to the project.

 Some things are best left to the experts.
 Improper cutting techniques can bend and warp your metal or damage the galvanized zinc coating.
 This can lead to leaks and structural damage.
 An experienced roofer will know how to cut metal roofing to fit valleys and install flushing on any pipes without the risk of leaks.